btsecom/docs/source/futures/en/index.html.md

 }
 ```

-All futures positions will be pushed periodically via this topic.
+All futures positions will be pushed via this topic once the position changes.

 ### Response Content